-What should I do if I cannot attend an appointment?
+What you should do if you cannot keep an appointment?

 Continuing Professional Development

 Physiotherapy staff ensure their knowledge and skills are in line with evidence based practice through Continuing Professional Development.
-The Physiotherapy Department places a strong emphasis on encouraging CPD of staff in line with the ISCP recommendations.
-Regular in-service training, clinical supervision, peer learning, complex patient education sessions and mandatory training schemes are in place.
+The Physiotherapy Department places a strong emphasis on encouraging staff to partake in CPD in line with the ISCP recommendations.
+Regular in-service training, clinical supervision, peer learning, complex patient education sessions, mandatory training schemes and hospital research and education meetings are in place.
 An education committee meet regularly within the department.
 Staff are encouraged to attend and present at relevant courses and conferences.
 A formal appraisal system for therapists is in place, along with opportunities to complete personal development plans.

 Irish Society of Chartered Physiotherapists www.iscp.ie